 The Central Mission is CPC’s program of outreach to the homeless and low-income people of Austin.
 Every Thursday morning, we provide breakfast, financial assistance, toiletries and other goods, along with spiritual fellowship and a sense of community.
 Want to know more, or be a part of it?
 Contact

-Rev. Kay Day, Mission Partner in Malawi
+Rev. Kay Day, Mission Partner in Rwanda

 Manos de Cristo strives to be the Hands of Christ for Austinites in need.
 This Presbyterian ministry offers much-needed services to the indigent and to low income families, including a dental clinic, food pantry, clothes closet, citizenship classes, ESL classes, tutors/mentors, and pastoral care.
 Manos de Cristo reaches over 20,000 lives each year.
 Central Presbyterian provides financial support, volunteers for the various programs, and non-perishable food monthly to the food pantry.